gnustep/gap/user-apps/DataBasin/README.txt

 - Improved Exception catching and display for Select Identify
 - Object Inspector supports selection of items
 - Support count and aggregate queries

-Older news:
 - Select Identify works with multiple columns (all in AND as condition)
-- Progress monitor shows time remaining
 - Support "." as Semi-Join
 - Query Identify: run a select on each item in the list, the single column provided in the file will be used as identifier and it must point to an Id or a unique identifier
-- Http / Https login selection in the preferences
 - improved exception trapping and display
 - support for reading quoted CSV files
-- object list queried at login and updatable later on
-- Object Inspector

 LIMITATIONS